Creating and Editing 3D annotations

 Important: When making control points, they need to be in order along a segment.
 If you double-back a control point on the segment, the line fit with dumbly follow this ordering of control points.
 If it all gets confusing you can just delete all your control points and start over.

 Important: When making a map, you will be connecting (e.g. making persistent) individual line segments from one timepoint to the next.
 For segments that you will connect together in a map, make sure your control points are in the same direction along each segment.
-If your control points go left to right in session 1, they should also go left to right in session 2.
+If your control points go left to right in time-point 1, they should also go left to right in time-point 2.

 Line segment radius